Bhagadatta: Legend

 On the seventh day, there was another confrontation between them.
 Ghatotkacha attacked Bhagadatta and rained arrows and arrows on him.
 Heavy weapons were thrown at each other and in the end the king struck Ghatotkacha in all his four limbs.
 He stood for a while and then exerted all his might and threw a magical golden shaft towards the elephant Supratika.
 Bhagadatta quickly broke the shaft into three parts.
-Ghatotkach fled the encounter that day and retreated to fight again another day.
+Ghatotkacha fled the encounter that day and retreated to fight again another day.
 After this there was a war with King Dasharna in which the king was defeated.
-Shortly thereafter Bhagadatta cut off the hands of Kshatredev.
-Bhima's army charioteer Vishok fell down after being hit by Bhagadatta's arrows and fell unconscious.
+Shortly thereafter Bhagadatta cut off the hands of Kshatredeva.
+Bhima's army charioteer Vishoka fell down after being hit by Bhagadatta's arrows and fell unconscious.

 On the twelfth day of the Kurukshetra war, Duryodhana sent a large army of elephants against Bhima.
 Bhima killed all the elephants with his mace.
 The news spread rapidly and reached Bhagadatta.
 Bhagadatta charged his elephant against Bhima and crushed his chariot and killed his horse and charioteer under Supratika's feet.
 Bhima escaped by jumping from his chariot and fell down between the legs of the elephant.
 Due to pain, he injured the elephant's limbs by cutting it.
 An enraged Supratika grabbed Bhima by the trunk of her neck but Bhima managed to escape from her grip and came under the elephant again.
 He also tried to hurt the elephant further, but was waiting for another elephant to come to his rescue.
 The Kaurava army thought that Bhima had been killed by the animal, and began to celebrate.
 Bhima's elder brother Yudhishthira felt grieved and asked the king of Dasarana to accuse Bhagadatta with his division of elephants.
-In a fight between Supratika and Dasara's elephant, Supratika crushes and kills Dasara's elephants.
+In a fight between Supratika and Dasara's elephant, Supratika crushed and killed Dasara's elephants.
 In this scuffle, Bhima escaped safely.

 Bhagadatta killed King Dasharna and Ruciparvan.

-Several warriors like Abhimanyu and Satyaki tried to stop Bhagadatta but they weren't successful and then, Bhagadatta headed towards Yudhishthira's position.
+Several warriors like Abhimanyu, Satyaki, Bhima Ghatotkacha tried to stop Bhagadatta, but got defeated by Bhagadatta.
+Bhagadatta headed towards Yudhishthira's position.
 Bhagadatta with his elephant started crushing the army of Pandavas like a wild elephant.
-Krishna rides Arjuna to face Bhagadatta and Supratika.
-The battle ensued with Arjuna on his chariot and Bhagadatta on his elephant, both armed with armour.
-Bhagadatta tried to break Arjuna's chariot with his elephant.
-But he could not succeed here.
-Bhagadatta tried all his weapons and spears, which were cut by Arjuna.
+Krishna drove Arjuna to face Bhagadatta and Supratika.
+The battle ensued with Arjuna on his chariot and Bhagadatta on his elephant, both wearing armour.
+Bhagadatta tried to kill Arjuna with his elephant, but failed.
+However he was successful in displacing Arjuna's celestial diadem.

 Arjuna cut off Bhagadatta's bow and all the spears he had thrown.
 Arjuna was successful in destroying the flag hoisting on the elephant seat.
-Bhagadatta was getting angry like a madman, and he threw the deadly weapon, a super-aghosh Vaishnavastra.
+Bhagadatta grew furious, employing the weapon Vaishnavastra to kill Arjuna however Krishna saves Arjuna by taking the astra on him.
+Arjuna later killed Bhagadatta.